-- The Council's Procurement Consultative Group will consider the strategic direction of Procurement. - The Council will develop the embedded procurement officer network (a network of staff who are formally authorised to undertake procurement activities on behalf of the Council). - Suppliers will be given notice that goods, services and works should only be provided to the Council on the award of a contract or purchase order. - That no member of Council staff may award a contract or purchase order without written delegated authority. - The key roles of budget holder and procurer will not be performed by the same member of staff. - The Council will endeavour to comply with the Scottish Procurement Policy Handbook http://www.gov.scot/Publications/2008/12/23151017/0.
+- The Council's Procurement Consultative Group will consider the strategic direction of Procurement. - The Council will develop the embedded procurement officer network (a network of staff who are formally authorised to undertake procurement activities on behalf of the Council). - Suppliers will be given notice that goods, services and works should only be provided to the Council on the award of a contract or purchase order. - That no member of Council staff may award a contract or purchase order without written delegated authority. - The key roles of budget holder and procurer will not be performed by the same member of staff. - The Council will endeavour to comply with the Scottish Procurement Policy Handbook. - The Council will comply with the Contract Standing Orders.